North Carolina production helps keep blueberry volumes stable

 Other producing areas

-While Georgia wraps up production, North Carolina will continue to supply the East Coast through mid-July, and New Jersey will start production in early June.
-On the west coast, blueberries will come from Mexico through May, and California will have a strong season from June through late August.
-“This brings us to perfect timing for our deals with Washington and British Columbia, where we expect a very strong season compared to last year.
-These areas will supply both the east and the west with Peruvian product until the end of the year,” says Crane.
+While Georgia ends its production, North Carolina will continue supplying the East Coast until mid-July, and New Jersey will begin production in early June.
+On the West Coast, blueberries will come from Mexico through May, and California will have a strong season from June to late August.
+“This brings us to a perfect time for our agreements with Washington and British Columbia, where we expect a very strong season compared to last year.
+These areas will supply both the east and the west with Peruvian products until the end of the year," says Crane.

-As for demand, it's strong on the East Coast, especially with domestic production available.
-“We are delighted to give our partners retailers exactly what they've been asking for with this new zone added,” says Crane.
+As for demand, it is strong on the East Coast, especially with domestic production available. «We are delighted to give our partners retailers “exactly what they have been asking for with this new area added,” says Crane.

 When it comes to what consumers are looking for in blueberries, they continue to demand packaging solutions, and Crane says that Oppy consistently looks for sustainable options for its products.
 In fact, it will soon incorporate into its range of berries a heat-sealing option, as part of its efforts to reduce plastic consumption.